 Post-Meeting Written Summary

-After the pre-application meeting and site visit and as per 25 Pa.
-Code § 270a.83(c), the applicant will submit a written summary of the meeting, along with a list of attendees and their addresses to DEP.
+After the pre-application meeting and site visit and as per § 270a.83(c), the applicant will submit a written summary of the meeting, along with a list of attendees and their addresses to DEP.
 This summary will also be given to the host county/municipality observer and will be available to the public upon request.

 The above process should assist the applicant in determining if the site selected has problems which could affect its suitability for a hazardous waste treatment/disposal facility.
 It should also help minimize misunderstandings as to what information is needed for the complete permit application.